-The fact is large slow-moving equipment utilize County roads in the fall season.
-Drivers need to plan ahead and plan extra time into their schedules to compensate for delays which may be caused by harvest operations.
+The fact is large slow moving equipment utilize County roads in the fall season.
+Drivers need to plan ahead and schedule extra time into their travel plans to compensate for delays which may be caused by harvest operations.

-“We are a rural county, and during harvest season we ask both agricultural producers and drivers utilizing County roads to stay alert, stay patient and stay safe,” stated Sproule.
+"We don’t apologize for being a rural County.
+During harvest season we ask both agricultural producers and drivers utilizing County roads to stay alert, stay patient and stay safe," stated Burlock.

 Harvest Safety Tips (from Alberta Agriculture & Forestry)